erkaiyublog/erkaiyublog.github.io/_posts/2025-06-29-𝜇AFL-Non-intrusive-Feedback-driven-Fuzzing-for-Microcontroller-Firmware.md

 ICSE '22: Proceedings of the 44th International Conference on Software Engineering, Pages 1 - 12
 ```
 A presentation given by one of the authors can be found at [this link](https://www.youtube.com/watch?v=hGIrsQqHXDg).
-Unfortunately, I failed to find the slides in this talk, so I had to include them as screenshots in this blog.

 ***Table of Contents***
 * TOC